marchof/java-almanac/site/content/features/stringtemplates.md

 Note that a template processor can produce an object of any class.
 The `FMT` processor yields a `String`, but the `RAW` processor yields an object of the class `StringTemplate`.

 Here is a sandbox with these examples.
-Try adding a space after a format specifier.
-Also try incrementing `age` after the template with the embedded expression `\{age + 1}` was formed.
-Is the value updated?
-Should it be?
+Try adding a space before or after a format specifier.
+Also try reassigning `item` after the raw template was formed.
+Are the values updated?
+Should they be?

 {{< sandbox version=java21 preview="true" mainclass="TemplateProcessors" >}}{{< sandboxsource "TemplateProcessors.java" >}}
 import static java.util.FormatProcessor.FMT;